Howard Wooldridge

 400 drug policy presentations to civic groups, churches and other organization since 1999

-200 media interviews, including broad exposure via NPR, Fox News, Al Jazeera & ESPN.
-20 interviews were in Spanish, French and German.
+400 media interviews, including broad exposure via NPR, Fox News, NBC, CBS, ABC, Al Jazeera & ESPN.
+50 interviews were in Spanish, French or German.

-Minor expert of Swiss heroin treatment system due to two trips to Bern Clinic & talks with govt officials
+Minor expert of Swiss heroin treatment system due to three trips to Bern Clinic & Geneva clinic, plus 6 meetings with govt, health officials in this century

-Keynote speaker at Southern Illinois University drug symposium – 2004: lectured at eight colleges
+Keynote speaker at Southern Illinois University drug symposium – 2004: lectured at thirteen (13) colleges

-Prominently mentioned by nationally syndicated writer Kathleen Parker -2009*
+Prominently mentioned by nationally syndicated writer Kathleen Parker -2009*.
+Featured in column by Froma Harrup in 2015

 Washington Post produced article and video clip of Capitol Hill activities– 2009**